MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-known-issues-migration-service.md

 - The migration service works only with preferred or required SSLMODE values.
 - The migration service doesn't support superuser privileges and objects.
 - Azure Database for PostgreSQL - Flexible Server doesn't support the creation of custom tablespaces due to restrictions on superuser permissions.
 During migration, data from custom tablespaces in the source PostgreSQL instance is migrated to the default tablespaces of the target Azure Database for PostgreSQL - Flexible Server instance.
-- Currently, online migration from Amazon Aurora PostgreSQL 13 to Azure Database for PostgreSQL - Flexible Server is not supported.
-An attempt to migrate will fail.
+- Currently, online migration from Amazon Aurora PostgreSQL 13 to Azure Database for PostgreSQL - Flexible Server isn't supported.
+An attempt to migrate fails.
-- The following PostgreSQL objects can't be migrated to the PostgreSQL flexible server target:
+- The following PostgreSQL objects can't be migrated to the flexible server target:

   - Create casts
-  - Creation of FTS parsers and FTS templates
+  - Creation of full-text search (FTS) parsers and FTS templates
   - Users that have superuser roles
   - Create TYPE